 Skip to content

-Deal of the Week: 10% OFF Jelly Rolls
+Deal of the Week

 Deciding which type of wadding to use for your quilt

-Wadding is crucial to patchwork and quilting forming the middle layer of the quilt.
+Wadding is crucial to patchwork and quilting, forming the middle layer of the quilt.
 It adds warmth, durability and weight.
-Once the quilt is made, you can’t see it but it will make a big difference to how the quilt looks and feels.
+Once the quilt is made, you can’t see it, but it will make a big difference to how the quilt looks and feels.
 For this reason we recommend that you don’t scrimp on wadding – it’s a false economy.
 Invest a little extra in finding the right wadding and you won't regret it.

 Which quilt wadding to use comes down to personal choice.
 We’ve put together this guide to help you decide which is right for you and your desired aesthetic so that you end up with the finished quilt you envisaged.